 Fenugreek otherwise known as Methi in Hindi is extremely healthy for you.
 The tender leaves are used in many Indian dishes and are cooked just as you would any greens such as spinach or chard.
 Fenugreek leaves give a distinct flavor and aroma to any dish they are added to.
 Fresh fenugreek leaves can be found at Indian grocery stores but are mostly available only seasonally.
 Now a days, frozen fenugreek leaves can be bought in the freezer section of Indian grocery stores all year round.
 These frozen leaves have the same flavor and aroma as fresh fenugreek leaves and look like frozen spinach.

-Mom’s fenugreek spiced potato and spinach curry was one of my favorite curries growing up.
-Fenugreek fragranced the potatoes so nicely that Mom kept the spices to a minimum, just cumin seeds, fenugreek powder, pinch of asafetida and turmeric.
+One of my favorite curries growing up was my Mom’s fenugreek spiced potato and spinach curry.
+Basically in leu of fresh fenugreek leaves she used a combination of fresh spinach (which look like fenugreek leaves) and Fenugreek powder.
+Fenugreek powder fragranced the potatoes so nicely that Mom kept the spices to a minimum, just cumin seeds, pinch of asafetida and turmeric.
 Simple, wholesome, healthy and delicious.
-Here is my Mom’s recipe for a potato and spinach curry spiced with healthy fenugreek powder.
+Here is my Mom’s recipe for a potato and spinach curry spiced with healthy fenugreek.

 Fenugreek Spiced Spinach and Potatoes